tikekar/YelpApp/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [X] Search results page
    - [X] Infinite scroll for restaurant results.
    - [X] Implement map view of restaurant results.
+(Map navigation bar button will show all the business pins on map)
-- [ ] Filter page
+- [X] Filter page
-   - [X] iOS 10 does not allow changing the on and off image for UISwitch.
+   - [X] Looks like iOS 10 does not allow changing the on and off image for UISwitch.
 Changing it had no effect.
-So I only changed its background color
+So I only changed its background color.
+A custom UIButton might be the solution.
+Or please suggest me any other better way
    - [X] Distance filter should expand as in the real Yelp app
    - [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [X] Implement the restaurant detail page.
-(Clicking the restaurant cell opens it in the map page)
+(Reusing the map page to show only pin when restaurant cell is clicked)

 The following **additional** features are implemented: